Zdeněk Grygera: International career

-Grygera was part of the Czech side which won the UEFA U-21 Championships in 2002.
-A former Czech youth international, Grygera played for the Czech Republic at UEFA Euro 2004, the 2006 FIFA World Cup and UEFA Euro 2008.
-At the 2006 World Cup, Grygera's run and cross set up the opening goal for Jan Koller in the Czechs' first game against the United States, which they won 3–0.

-At Euro 2008, Grygera was involved in a rough challenge with Swiss striker Alexander Frei during the first half of the tournament's opening game, which tore Frei's knee ligaments and forced the player out of rest of the tournament.
-He was a regular during 2010 World Cup qualifying, playing in six of the ten qualifiers, but was not able to help the Czechs qualify for a second consecutive World Cup.
-Grygera made his 65th and final national appearance in October 2009.
+Grygera was part of the which won the UEFA U-21 Championships in 2002.
+In 2001, he debuted for the senior squad during a friendly match against South Korea.
+At the 2006 FIFA World Cup, Grygera's run and cross set up the opening goal for Jan Koller in the Czechs' first match against the United States, which they 3–0.
+At UEFA Euro 2008 Grygera was involved in a rough challenge with Swiss striker Alexander Frei during the first half of the tournament's opening game, which tore Frei's knee ligaments and forced the person out for the rest of the tournament.

 Style of play

 Grygera was known for his work-rate, competitiveness, and versatility, and usually played as a full-back, wing-back, or winger along right flank, although he was also capable of playing on the left, or as a centre-back; while being solid defensively, he was also known for his ability to get forward and for his all-round good quality of play.